People Pleasing in the Workplace: The Why and Its Consequences

 The issue arises when workplaces cultivate people-pleasing where it isn’t necessarily required, or when we engage in people-pleasing as individuals.
 As Doing Sociology highlights, people-pleasing is, of course, also a form of emotional labor.
 The implications are as follows:

-The agenda of the commercialization of emotions could be linked to a stimulus for the tag “people pleaser.”
+The agenda of the commercialisation of emotions could be linked to a stimulus for the tag “people pleaser.”
 A “people-pleasing” attitude can manifest in signs such as being unable to say no, feeling anxious about others’ opinions or judgments, difficulties in setting boundaries and finding time for oneself, excessive agreeableness, and reduced self-esteem.

 Side Effects of People Pleasing